-The project proposes to clear and grade approximately 16.0 acres of the site to complete the construction of the roadway, storm drainage, and utilities infrastructure and individual lot pads necessary for the single-family residential subdivision.
-Approximately 43,900 cubic yards (cy) of cut and 40,300 cy of fill for a net 3,600 cy of fill (import) is estimated to be the total earthwork required for the project based on preliminary grading designs.
-The source of fill is not known at this time, but will come from an approved commercial source.
+The project proposes to clear and grade approximately 5.0 acres to complete the construction of the frontage improvements and on-site roadway, storm drainage, utility infrastructure, and individual lot pads necessary for the single-family residential subdivision.
+Approximately 10,845 cubic yards (cy) of cut and 12,154 cy of fill for a net 1,300 cy of fill (import) is estimated to be the total earthwork required for the project based on preliminary grading designs.
+The source of fill is not known at this time but will come from an established commercial source if required.